ckswilliams/modOpenREM/docs/charts.rst

    Figure 7: Line chart of mean DLP per study type over time

-For example, the mean DLP of each study type, calculated with a data point per month (figure 7).

 A line is plotted for each category, with a point calculated every day, week, month or year.
 This can be a good way of looking at how things have changed over time.
+For example, the mean DLP of each study type, calculated with a data point per month is shown in figure 7.

 Clicking the left-hand mouse button on the chart and dragging left or right across a range of dates and then releasing the mouse button will zoom in on